Paganucci Fellows Program

 The Paganucci Fellows Program is a unique opportunity for Dartmouth undergraduates to take part in an intensive experiential learning program offered at Tuck.

 The program supports Tuck’s efforts to study complex social issues and the ways businesses can create positive social and financial value: in effect, the “double bottom line.”
-It is designed for students with an interest in social entrepreneurship, an aptitude for working collaboratively as part of a consulting-like team, and an appetite for making a difference in the world.
+It is targeted at students with an interest in social entrepreneurship, an aptitude for working collaboratively as part of a consulting-like team, and an appetite for making a difference in the world.

-We are currently planning for an eight-week program in 2024 (June 9-August 2) that will include fully sponsored enrollment in the Tuck Business Bridge Program.
+We are currently planning for an eight-week program in 2025 (early June through early August) that will include fully sponsored enrollment in the Tuck Business Bridge Program.

 Previously, fellows have engaged in projects such as: